torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

     * -
       -
       -
-      - This field is irrelevant to *non-destructive Video Overlays*.
+      - This field is irrelevant to *yesn-destructive Video Overlays*.
 For *destructive Video Overlays* applications must provide a base address.
 The driver may accept only base addresses which are a multiple of two, four or eight bytes.
 For *Video Output Overlays*